How to Season and Use a Wok

-Never use soap and don't wash a seasoned wok in the dishwasher-the detergents will damage the seasoning.
+Never use soap and don't wash a seasoned wok in the dishwasher, as the detergents will damage the seasoning.
 Simply clean it with hot water and a soft sponge.
 If you have any hard-to-release food, fill the wok with an inch or so of water and gently heat on the stove to loosen the food.
 Rinse the pan thoroughly.
 Air-drying a wok may cause it to rust.
 Instead, place over low heat until all the water has evaporated, 1 to 3 minutes.
 Or wipe completely dry with a towel before storing.

-A12-inch stainless-steel skillet will work for most stir-fry recipes.
+A 12-inch stainless-steel skillet will work for most stir-fry recipes.
 For the best success, use a little more oil and reduce the heat to medium-high to prevent the food from sticking and burning.
-Don't use a nonstick wok or traditional nonstick skillet for stir-frying-they should not be used over high heat and won't give a proper sear to the food.
+Don't use a nonstick wok or traditional nonstick skillet for stir-frying.
+They should not be used over high heat and won't give a proper sear to the food.